ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Conclusion

 \section{Conclusion}

-In this work, we focused on enhancing LLMs' ability to analyze and respond to cyber threats by developing \textbf{ProveRAG}, a system that emulates an analyst’s approach to vulnerability analysis while self-critiques its own response.
+In this work, we focused on enhancing LLMs' ability to analyze and respond to cyber threats by developing \textbf{ProveRAG}, a system that emulates an analyst’s approach to vulnerability analysis while self-critiquing its own response.
 By integrating an automated summarizing retrieval technique of up-to-date web data, and a self-critique mechanism, ProveRAG alleviates the omission and hallucination problem of state-of-the-art LLMs.
 It generates comprehensive exploitation steps and mitigation strategies, backing each claim with evidence sourced from authoritative databases such as NVD, CWE, and Aqua.
-Our findings demonstrate that ProveRAG achieves exceptional accuracy, surpassing direct-prompting and chunking retrieval methods in vulnerability analysis.
-Furthermore, our results supported ProveRAG's adaptability and effectiveness across different LLMs, with the emphasis on the importance of model selection and tailored prompt engineering to optimize performance.
 By providing verified evidence and detailed rationales, ProveRAG not only equips analysts with timely, accurate insights but also ensures that the processes are well-documented for subsequent audits.